Millions of temperature-controlled products must reach the store shelves every day.

 1. Reefers are more expensive to operate

-Because reefer trailers are more expensive to run and maintain than dry vans, reefer load rates are generally higher than the rates for dry vans.
+In comparison of reefer trailers vs dry van, reefers are more expensive to run and maintain than dry vans.
+That is one of the reasons why reefer load rates are generally higher than those for dry vans.

-- First of all, the refrigerated trailer costs about 3 times more than a boxed semi-trailer.
+- First of all, there not many types of refrigerated trailer.
+And the available options costs about 3 times more than a boxed semi-trailer.

 - The reefer unit burns fuel as well, which means that the cost of fuel consumption is also higher.